awslabs/aws-az-failure-chaostoolkit/README.md

 Please explore the code to see existing probes, actions and supported capabilities.

-Alternatively, you can run `chaos discover chaostoolkit-az-failure-aws` to view the list of supported actions and probes along with their required and optional arguments for each service in the generated `discovery.json` file.
+Alternatively, you can run `chaos discover aws-az-failure-chaostoolkit` to view the list of supported actions and probes along with their required and optional arguments for each service in the generated `discovery.json` file.

 Do also note that by default, the `dry_run` argument for the functions are set to `True`.
 Set it to `False` if you want the actions to make changes your resources.